mfakhir26/OLS-Regression-Analysis-of-wage-determinants/README.md

-# OLS Regression Analysis of Wage Determinants Using STATA
+# OLS Regression Analysis of Wage Determinants Using Stata

 # Project Overview
 The objective of this project is to build a regression model on the response variable 'average hourly earnings'.